aws-samples/serverless-patterns/s3-lambda-comprehend-cdk-python/README.md

 **Authorization**

-You must use a role that has sufficient permissions to create Iam roles, as well as cloudformation resources
+You must use a role that has sufficient permissions to create IAM roles, as well as CloudFormation resources

 #### Python >=3.8
 Make sure you have [python3](https://www.python.org/downloads/) installed at a version >=3.8.x in the CDK environment.
 The demonstration has used python version 3.10.